Connect with a licensed insurance agent at (855) 914-1497

 Are you eligible for Medicare?

 Even when you feel well, accidents happen and unexpected illnesses can sideline your health.
 You also may be more likely to need medical care as you get older.
-Nearly 87% of people 65 and older have one or more chronic medical conditions.[10]
+About 95% of people 60 and older have one or more chronic medical conditions.[6]

-Medicare is an affordable coverage option for many people.
-It offers you the coverage you can use to maintain your best health and manage your medical conditions.
+Original Medicare is a widely available option.
+It offers health coverage individuals can use to maintain their health and help manage medical conditions.

-Anyone who has amyotrophic lateral sclerosis (ALS) or end-stage renal disease (ESRD), i.e., kidney disease that requires dialysis or a kidney transplant, is eligible for Medicare without a waiting period or within four months of starting dialysis[9].
-For other qualifying disabilities, you are eligible for Medicare 24 months after your Social Security Disability Insurance (SSDI) benefits start.
+Anyone who has amyotrophic lateral sclerosis (ALS) is eligible for Medicare without having to wait through a five-month Social Security Disability benefits waiting period.
+As a result of new legislation enacted in late 2020, eligibility for Medicare is triggered immediately upon collecting Social Security Disability benefits for ALS.
+Anyone who has end-stage renal disease (ESRD), i.e., kidney disease that requires dialysis or a kidney transplant, is eligible for Medicare generally three months after starting dialysis (i.e., on the first day of the fourth month of dialysis).[3]
+For other qualifying disabilities, you are eligible for Medicare 24 months after your Social Security Disability Insurance (SSDI) or certain Railroad Retirement Board benefits start.

-The majority of people, however, qualify for Medicare when they turn 65.
-You can enroll starting three months before the month you turn 65 and up to three months after that month.
+Most people enrolled in Medicare, however, qualified for Medicare when turning 65.[4]
+You can enroll starting three months before the month you turn 65, during your birthday month, or within three months after your birthday month.
 Be sure to keep an eye on your calendar.
-Signing up after this time could result in late enrollment penalties.
+Signing up after the Initial Enrollment Period could result in late enrollment penalties.[5]

-Is there help for me if I can’t afford Medicare’s premiums? open Is there help for me if I can’t afford Medicare’s premiums?
+Is there help for me if I can’t afford Original Medicare’s premiums? open Is there help for me if I can’t afford Original Medicare’s premiums?

-Do I need to sign up for Medicare at 65 if I’m still working? open Do I need to sign up for Medicare at 65 if I’m still working?
+Do I need to sign up for a Medicare plan at age 65 if I’m still working? open Do I need to sign up for a Medicare plan at age 65 if I’m still working?

-Does Medicare cover dental or vision? open Does Medicare cover dental or vision?
+Does Original Medicare cover dental or vision? open Does Original Medicare cover dental or vision?

-Does Medicare replace my current insurance? open Does Medicare replace my current insurance?
+Does a Medicare plan replace my current insurance? open Does a Medicare plan replace my current insurance?

-Can I keep my doctors when I enroll in Medicare? open Can I keep my doctors when I enroll in Medicare?
+Can I keep my doctors when I enroll in Original Medicare? open Can I keep my doctors when I enroll in Original Medicare?

-Medicare vs Medicaid: What’s the difference between Medicare and Medicaid? open Medicare vs Medicaid: What’s the difference between Medicare and Medicaid?
+Medicare vs Medicaid: What’s the difference between Medicare and Original Medicaid? open Medicare vs Medicaid: What’s the difference between Medicare and Original Medicaid?

 Medicare Resources